 Great – so now you know exactly what you want to outsource.
 Here are some of the companies that I use to get through these mundane tasks:

 - Fancy Hands – you pay a monthly retainer and they take on virtual tasks that take about 20 minutes to accomplish.
 I use it for making appointments, doing research and creating spreadsheets.

 - Task Rabbit – billed per task and they offer both physical and virtual assistants.
 I’ve used the service for outsourcing trips to Home Depot as well as clothing donation tasks.

-- Fivver – $5 per task, good for outsourcing small design or copywriting tasks.
+- Fivver – $5 per task, good for outsourcing small design or Copywriting Services.
 I’ve used this to make PDFs, have audio transcribed and create some web designs.

 - Zirtual – another service based on a monthly retainer offering a certain amount of hours per task.